-Our fully equipped teaching studio has 22 electric potters wheels, 4 electric kilns, a Bailey Gas Kiln purchased in 2011, a pugmill, slab roller, wall extruder, spray booth, and state-of-the-art cleaning facilities.
+Our fully equipped teaching studio has 22 electric potters wheels, 4 electric kilns, a Bailey Gas Kiln, a pugmill, slab roller, wall extruder, spray booth, and state-of-the-art cleaning facilities.
 The studio is also available for practice on a membership basis.

 Children's classes for 7 - 13 year olds are given on Saturdays and Sundays and we offer After School classes most days of the week.
 In addition, we have Parent and Me for 4 - 10 year olds.